 How to become a kindergarten (or preschool) teacher

 Early childhood teachers play an integral role in the development of a child’s language and vocabulary skills, numeracy and social skills.
-Due to the vulnerable nature of young children, ECTs often require a specialised qualification, such as a Bachelor of Education (Early Years).
+Due to the vulnerable nature of young children, ECTs often require a specialised qualification, such as a Bachelor of Early Childhood Education or Bachelor of Early Childhood and Primary Education.

 The National Quality Framework (NQF) sets the national standard of care for children five years of age and younger who are not enrolled in school, or for primary school children enrolled in out of school hours care.
 As per the NQF, to work in a centre-based education and care service with children in kindergarten or preschool, you are required to hold an approved diploma level qualification in education.